 These postings are updated by SFU's departments.
 Applicants should make sure that they can meet the departments' requirements and application deadlines.
 Please apply directly to the department where the job posting is located.
 Please check your department's job posting website as well.

-Sessional instructor positions are posted mid July for Spring semester, mid November for Summer semester, and mid March for Fall semester.
+Sessional instructor positions are generally posted mid July for Spring semester, mid November for Summer semester, and mid March for Fall semester.
 Please note that sessional positions are subject to budgetary approval and contingent on enrollment.

 Please note that all Sessional Instructor positions involve membership in the Teaching Support Staff Union (TSSU); and are subject to both sufficient enrollment in the course, and budgetary authorization.
 The Department of Economics follows Article XIV (E.2) of the TSSU-SFU Collective Agreement when hiring Sessional Instructors.